md-naim-hassan-saykat/ir-patent-reranking/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 This project implements a patent reranking pipeline using a combination of dense retrieval and cross-encoder reranking models.
-The pipeline improves initial retrieval results from TF–IDF and dense embeddings (BGE) with a transformer-based cross-encoder that re-scores query-document pairs.
+The pipeline improves initial retrieval results from TF-IDF and dense embeddings (BGE) with a transformer-based cross-encoder that re-scores query-document pairs.

 Evaluation is performed using standard IR metrics such as Mean Average Precision (MAP), Recall@k, and Mean Rank.